maciejsmolinski/html-go/README.markdown

 You wonder what **HTML-go** is, right ?

-**HTML-go** is a lightweight html/css/js framework, a result of all my work spent with front-end development.
+**HTML-go** is a lightweight html/css/js framework.
+It's purpose is to speed up your front-end development and diving into new projets.
+It's a simple base.
+You choose what you need and remove all the code you don't.
+That's it!

 If you like it and/or have any suggestions ?
 Feel free to contact me or just fork the project.